 Atropine Eye Drops: To temporarily blur vision in the stronger eye, forcing the weaker eye to work harder.

 Vision Therapy: Exercises and activities to improve visual abilities and processing.

 Our Approach at Vivid Visions Optometry

-Led by Dr. David Antonyan, we are committed to providing personalized, effective treatment for amblyopia.
+Led by Dr. David Antonyan, O.D, we are committed to providing personalized, effective treatment for amblyopia.
 We understand the importance of early intervention and are dedicated to helping our patients achieve the best possible vision.

 If you’re in need of quality eye care, Dr. David Antonyan can help.